ramgpal/GetSkilledOnline_An-Online-Edtech-Platform/README.md

 ## Project Description

-GetSkilledOnline is a fully functional ed-tech platform built using the MERN stack (ReactJS, NodeJS, MongoDB, and ExpressJS).
+'GetSkilledOnline' is a fully functional ed-tech platform built using the MERN stack (ReactJS, NodeJS, MongoDB, and ExpressJS).
 It provides:

 - An engaging learning experience for students.
 - A platform for instructors to showcase their expertise.